BUI-SecOps/Dobby-Bot/README.md

 6. When the secret is generated, copy the value and keep it safe.
 We will need it later.
 7. Go back to “App registrations”, then repeat steps 2-6 to create another Azure AD application for the configuration app.

-   1. Name: The name of the app config that can connect to the Log Analytics API and the Graph API, for example, “Ollie Configuration”.
+   1. Name: The name of the app config that can connect to the Log Analytics API and the Graph API, for example, “Dobby Configuration”.
    2. Supported account types: Select "Account in this organizational directory only"
    3. Leave the "Redirect URI" field blank for now.
 8. Add Api Permissions to Configuration app